 It is important to say that handling cash increases the risk of infection.

 If you are going to accept cash donations, make sure you have assessed the whole process, including thinking of those who will be counting and banking the money, and so will be exposed to risk.
 For those people, provide appropriate precautions including gloves and hand sanitisers.

 Find ways to tell people what their giving is enabling in your church.

 Use notice boards to share your vision, and display pictures of ministries through which your church serves.

 This is such an important part of relationships with givers.
 It’s really easy to thank people, as simple as putting up a ‘thank you’ poster near to your donation points.

 The challenge for us as Christians is in the way in which we respond to God’s generosity.
 How should we be using our time, energy, skills, money and possessions?
 Everything that we have should be offered back to God to be used in his service; devoted to the work of his kingdom, and to living and sharing the gospel.
 And ‘everything’ includes our money.

 God has given us, his church, all that we need to do the work that he has set before us.
 This means, in fact, that we already have all the money that we need.
-The problem is that we would rather keep it to ourselves; we are reluctant to give a proportion back to him, for the work of His Kingdom and for the ministry and mission of our church.
+We need to give a proportion back to him, for the work of his kingdom and for the ministry and mission of our church.